garrettfarley9/Getting_Cleaning_Data_Project/README.md

 # Getting_Cleaning_Data_Project
-Final project for Coursera Getting and Cleaning Data course.
-The goal is to tidy the data found below and summarize the data by participant and activity.
+This is the final project for the Coursera course: Getting and Cleaning Data.
+The goal is to tidy the data set found below and summarize the data by participant and activity.

 The data for this project is hosted at the [UCI repository: Human Activity Using Smartphones]